MoranaApps/jacoco-report/README.md

   with:
     token: '${{ secrets.TOKEN }}'
     paths: **/jacoco/**/*.xml
     sensitivity: 'minimal'      # Select a minimal sensitivity of the coverage report
     comment-mode: 'single'      # Add a single comment for the all reports
     modules: |
       core: core
       module-a: context/module_a
       module-b: module_b
       utils: utils
     modules-thresholds: |
-      core:80.5*             # Custom threshold for core module only for overall utils:*70.0            # Custom threshold for utils module only for changed files module-a:80.0*70.0     # Custom thresholds for common module for overall and changed files module c:80.0*70.0     # Custom thresholds for common module for overall and changed files
+      core:80.5**                # Custom threshold for core module only for overall utils:*70.0*               # Custom threshold for utils module only for changed files module-a:80.0*70.0*        # Custom thresholds for common module for overall and changed files module c:80.0*70.0*25.0    # Custom thresholds for common module for overall, changed files and per changed file
 ```

 ##### Minimal Sensitivity